 5. Carry the right disposal materials for your used products

 While on menstrual products, it’s also important to cover disposal methods.
-If you’re staying at a hotel or a rental during the holiday, disposal of used products won’t be much problem.
+If you’re staying at a hotel or a rental during the holiday, disposal of used products won’t be much of a problem.
 But what if you are outdoors camping or in a place without a proper sanitation & disposal system?

 6. Test your period clothing before you pack them